 These activities are

-key components of the BKAA’s core mission, which teaches others about the value of the Basha Kill,
+vital to the BKAA’s core mission which teaches the value of the wetlands,

-Shawangunk Ridge, and surrounding areas, along with ways to
+Shawangunk Ridge, and surrounding areas, along with ways to safeguard them.

-BKAA’s educational agenda for 2012 and assembled the experts who implemented
+the BKAA’s educational agenda for 2013 and assembled the experts who

 Lack of snow

 cancelled our first cross-country ski outing, but Michael lead 5 participants